forcecore/ZHModLauncher/README.md

   this operation might require Administrator privileges.
   If things don't work, consider launching the program with Administrator privileges.
+* If you see an error message like "SymFromAddr" blah blah by OriginThinSetupInternal.exe, Then you need to run Origin first, before launching the game.

 ## Where are the settings saved?
 * In folder C:\Users\{user-id}\AppData\Local\mod4,